vogievetsky/json-bigint/README.md

 # json-bigint-native

-This is a fork of https://github.com/sidorares/json-bigint (at version 1.0.0) but without bignumber.js, only BigInt with a number of other changes.
+This is a fork of https://github.com/sidorares/json-bigint (at version 1.0.0) but without bignumber.js, only BigInt with a number of other (breaking) changes.

 Other changes from sidorares/json-bigint: